Last updated: October 1st, 2023

 Much of the development in the wheel technology is actually in the drivers and onboard DSP algorithms – the technology that interprets the output from the simulation package into force feedback, and the inputs coming from the driver’s actions.

-This is a fluid thing, software and drivers are updated all the time.
+This is a fluid thing because software, firmware and drivers are updated frequently by good manufacturers.

 Critically, I want my DD wheel to work!
 If you’ve spent enough time in the sim, you’ll know that from time to time, things can go wrong.